fcwu/docker-qdk2/README.md

 NOTE: Before starting to pack QPKG, install docker.

-This repo provides Docker image [dorowu/qdk2] and a sample QPKG source of [Ghost], a blogging platform to show how easily to pack Dockerized QPKG.
+This repo provides Docker image [dorowu/qdk2](https://hub.docker.com/r/dorowu/qdk2/) and a sample QPKG source of [Ghost](https://ghost.org/), a blogging platform to show how easily to pack Dockerized QPKG.

 Steps
 =========================